 Scripture is very clear concerning our relationship to the world.
 We are not to be like it, love it, or find satisfaction with its offerings.
 We must prepare for the world to hate us while living in such a way that our lives give testimony to our faith.
 This spiritual balance calls us to avoid and even hate the world system while at the same time loving the lost souls who are bound by their sinful nature and the evil influence in society.
 Paul calls believers to walk in wisdom toward outsiders because f

 The context of our passage directs us to this purpose.
 Colossians 3:1-17 acts as the motivating instruction to fulfill the relationships in 3:18 and following.
-Christ is the supreme example and motivation (vv.1-4), the past habits are to be put to death (vv.5-11), the virtues of the new life must be prominent (vv.12-17), the family codes offer practical direction (3:18-4:1), and the prayers for grace and focus are needed for Paul’s final statement in 4:5-6 (4:2-4).
+Christ is the supreme example and motivation (vv.
+1-4), the past habits are to be put to death (vv.
+5-11), the virtues of the new life must be prominent (vv.
+12-17), the family codes offer practical direction (3:18-4:1), and the prayers for grace and focus are needed for Paul’s final statement in 4:5-6 (4:2-4).
 His statement is the ultimate expression of a life motivated by Christ’s example, work, and our transforming salvation.

 The New Testament definition of wisdom is consistent with the Old Testament.
 It is to live or walk through life with skill.
 The word carries the idea of having a particular skill and wisdom for life (Ex 28:3; 31:3; 35:31; Dan 5:11).
-So, to walk in wisdom means that we are called to walk skillfully for the glory of God and our benefit.
-The theme of wisdom is consistent in Colossians (1:9; 2:3, 8; 3:16) and the New Testament provides a comprehensive view of walking with God (Newness Rom 6:4; Faith 2 Cor 5:7; Governed Gal 6:16; Ro 8:4; Eph 5:8; 2 John 6; Predetermined Eph 2:10; Forsaking Eph 4:17; Loving Eph 5:2; Honoring Col 1:10; Col 2:6; Growing 1 Thes 4:1; Emulating Phil 3:17; 1 John 2:6).
+So, to walk in wisdom means to walk skillfully for the glory of God and our benefit.
+The theme of wisdom is consistent in Colossians (1:9; 2:3, 8; 3:16), and the New Testament provides a comprehensive view of walking with God (Newness Rom 6:4; Faith 2 Cor 5:7; Governed Gal 6:16; Ro 8:4; Eph 5:8; 2 John 6; Predetermined Eph 2:10; Forsaking Eph 4:17; Loving Eph 5:2; Honoring Col 1:10; Col 2:6; Growing 1 Thess 4:1; Emulating Phil 3:17; 1 John 2:6).
 These nine features are descriptive of our spiritual journey which lead us to an ultimate objective—to glorify God by living with wisdom toward outsiders.

 After instructing the Colossians in family life, he helps them understand their relationship to those in the world.
 It is essential that you appreciate the order.
 The qualifications of an elder illustrate this.
 He must be qualified spiritually, and a testing ground is his home; so, the church must be spiritually qualified, and its body and family life must be in order before it is truly prepared to reach those on the outside.
 When you look in the mirror of your life, what wisdom do you speak to your heart?
 Do you have a sincere and affectionate vision of Christ that motivates you to walk with wisdom in this world?